Professor, Hearing and Speech Sciences

 MCE South Tower

 1215 21st Avenue South

 Nashville, Tennessee - 37232

-Dr. Jacobson is a Past President of the American Society of Neurophysiological Monitoring, and has served on the Scientific Advisory Board and Board of Directors of the American Tinnitus Association, and has served on the Board of Directors of the American Academy of Audiology.
-He is a past-editor of the American Journal of Audiology (American Speech-Language Hearing Association) and is the current Editor-in-Chief of the Journal of the American Academy of Audiology.
-He has authored and co-authored over 100 publications that cover the areas of tinnitus, dizziness, auditory function, outcome measures development, brain mapping and intraoperative neurophysiology He is co-editor of the text Handbook of Balance Function Testing (Thomson Singular), and Balance Function Assessment and Management (1st and 2nd Editions; Plural Publishing).
+Dr. Jacobson is a Past President of the American Society of Neurophysiological Monitoring and has served on the Scientific Advisory Board and Board of Directors of the American Tinnitus Association and has served on the Board of Directors of the American Academy of Audiology.
+He is a past editor of the American Journal of Audiology (American Speech-Language-Hearing Association) and is the current Editor-in-Chief of the Journal of the American Academy of Audiology.
+He has authored and co-authored over 100 publications that cover the areas of tinnitus, dizziness, auditory function, outcome measures development, brain mapping, and intraoperative neurophysiology He is co-editor of the text Handbook of Balance Function Testing (Thomson Singular), and Balance Function Assessment and Management (1st-3rd Editions; Plural Publishing).

-Dr. Jacobson is a Fellow of the American Speech-Language Hearing Association.
-Finally, he is the recipient of the Jerger Career Award for Research in Audiology (2002), and the Distinguished Achievement Award (2015) both from the American Academy of Audiology, and, is the recipient of the Honors of the Association from the American Speech-Language Hearing Association (2010).
+Dr. Jacobson is a Fellow of the American Speech-Language-Hearing Association.
+Finally, he is the recipient of the Jerger Career Award for Research in Audiology (2002), the Distinguished Achievement Award (2015) both from the American Academy of Audiology, he is the recipient of the Lifetime Achievement Award from the American Balance Society (2017) and, is the recipient of the Honors of the Association from the American Speech-Language-Hearing Association (2010).